 The pork meatballs in this recipe are rich in flavor.
 It's where most of the ingredients are concentrated, even the sesame oil is added in the mixture instead of the soup.

 - Add moisture to make tender meatballs.
-In this recipe, a simple egg not only binds the meat together but make it moist and tender too.
+In this recipe, a simple egg not only binds the meat together but makes it moist and tender too.

 - Don't over-mix the meat.
 Mix all the ingredients together with the egg until just until everything is combined.
 This will make the meatballs tender and moist.